My Spirit Rejoices in God My Savior

 Isaiah 12, 2

 Because of her faith, Mary trusted God with all her might and had complete confidence in His promises throughout her entire life once she was mature enough to know and personally relate to Him.
 God was her salvation because she trusted Him with a steadfastness in faith.
 And so, she had no cause to be afraid, having found favor with God for doing His will by trusting His goodness and mercy (Lk 1:30).
-What the Lord’s handmaid was sure of was that God would never disown her if she never disowned Him (2 Tim 2:12).
+What the Lord’s handmaid was sure of was that God would never disown her if she never disowned Him (2 Tim.
+2:12).

-Thus, Mary must have prayed constantly for the plenitudes of grace she received, so that she finally would be united with God in His heavenly kingdom.
+Thus, Mary must have prayed constantly for the plenitude of grace she received, so that she finally would be united with God in His heavenly kingdom.
 It was more God’s faithfulness than her own faith in God that she had confidence in.
 God could never withhold from Mary the many graces she asked for in prayer.
 If her heart did not condemn her, Mary knew that she would reap the fruits guaranteed by God’s goodness and righteousness.
 In faith, she was assured that she would receive countless blessings from God if she obeyed His commandments and did what pleased Him (1 Jn 3: 21-22).
 Only then could she declare in the imperative mood: “My spirit rejoices in God my savior!”
-God bestowed peace on Israel for the sake of the faithful because of their steadfastness in the faith which enabled them to always trust God (cf. Isa 26:3-4).
+God bestowed peace on Israel for the sake of the faithful because of their steadfastness in faith which enabled them to always trust God (cf. Isa 26:3-4).
 Mary, too, was blessed for believing in the words of God’s messenger (Lk 1:45).

 Indeed, Mary must have concurred with her Son that she was more blessed for having heard the word of God and keeping it than for being his natural mother (Lk 11:28).
 She couldn’t have rejoiced in God her savior if it hadn’t been for her faith working through love (Gal 5:5-6).
-Mary had in fact rejoiced when she declared to the angel: “Be it done to me according to your word” (Lk 1:38).
+Mary had, in fact, rejoiced when she declared to the angel: “Be it done to me according to your word” (Lk 1:38).
 She was more disposed to please God rather than please herself by receiving the blessing of being the mother of God incarnate.
 Not even spiritual pride (an effect of original sin) could touch her.

 O LORD, you are my God; I will exalt You,